 There are two sets of approval criteria for mining opt-in rezone proposals.
 The first are LCC 17.30.720.
-The second are LCC 17.12.100 and are the approval criteria that Planning Commission and BOCC are required to use to determine if a comprehensive plan map amendment can be approve are listed below.
-After each criterion, staff have provided a finding to help Planning Commissioners assess if the criterion is met.
+The second are LCC 17.12.100, which are the approval criteria that the Board of County Commissioners are required to use to determine if a Comprehensive Plan map amendment can be approve.
+These approval criteria are listed below.
+After each criterion, staff have provided a finding to help the Board of County Commissioners assess if the criterion is met.